alanders42/ithemba-api-docs/Ithemba_api.md

 message_type_fk      | Type of message: [0] Normal message, [1] Automated message, [2] Scheduled message.
-message_subject      | Subject of the message (can be same as title). body_html            | HTML body of the content you're sending. resend               | Flag for resending Firebase notifications (optional). unit_list            | List of units to which the message will be sent.
+message_subject      | Subject of the message (can be same as title). body_html            | HTML body of the content you're sending. time_limit           | How long should I wait between sending messages to a user?
+0 will be instant. resend               | Flag for resending Firebase notifications (optional). unit_list            | List of units to which the message will be sent.
 Example: [{"unit_number": "the_unit_number"}]. sid                  | SID of the message if you're sending a resend (optional).